 - Getting the best MCAT prep materials he could find

 - Study, study, study!

 - Practice, practice, practice!

-- He waited and applied way too late
+- Applying way too late in the cycle

 - Decide if this is what you really want to do.

-- Look at the big picture.
-Look at all aspects of your grades, MCAT, clinical experience, and how you put together your application.
-Figure out what things could be the problem.
+- Look at the big picture of your application.
+Look at your grades, MCAT, clinical experience, and how you put together your application.
+Identify which areas could be a problem.

-- Get feedback from the schools and advice.
+- Get feedback and advice directly from the schools.

 Links and Other Resources: